 Writing A Guest Post For Someone Else’s Blog, Can Be A Little Different Than Writing It For Your Own Blog.

-Author Chuck Wendig uses a great deal of profanity on his Blog, but if he did a Guest Post for The American Library Association Blog; it is very likely that he would eliminate his use of profanity for that particular Post.
+For Example: Author Chuck Wendig uses a great deal of profanity on his Blog, but if he did a Guest Post for The American Library Association Blog; it is very likely that he would eliminate his use of profanity for that particular Post.

 For Some Blogs, You Can Write In Your Own Style and that is okay with them.
 In fact, it is the way that some people prefer to have Guest Posters write.
 Others Would Rather You Looked At Their Blog Posts And Followed The Same Sort Of General Writing Guidelines; As The Other Guest Posters Have Done On Their Blog.